179 students representing 51 schools participated in the 2013 Summer Honor Band program

 30 schools throughout the Cleveland metropolitan area with a staff of 12 teachers

-and also which operates honor band programs which include both non-public and public
+and which also operates honor band programs that include both non-public and public

 school students and a new band program for homeschooled students.